flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

     [carriero@scclin001 carriero]$

-Certain names are, in effect "reserved", that is they are dedicated for a well defined, documented use.
+Certain names are, in effect, "reserved", that is they are dedicated for a well defined, documented use.
 We'll discuss a few of those
 here:

 PATH